All spoilers for Volumes 1-7 are unmarked. You Have Been Warned.

 The infant son of Saphron Arc and Terra Cotta, and by extension the nephew of Jaune.

-- Crocodile Tears: Despite the fact he's only a toddler, he is a fast learner.
-Saphron has trained him to be able to cry and throw a tantrum on command.
-When Weiss struggles to smuggle Maria onto an airship she's pretending to take home to Atlas, Saphron notices that Cordovin is becoming suspicious of Weiss's behaviour.
-She encourages Adrian to start his tantrum to distract everyone.
-As he wails and screams, the guards turn their attention to the fussing infant, allowing Weiss to get on board the ship without further interference.
+- Crocodile Tears: Saphron has trained him to be able to cry and throw a tantrum on command.
+When Saphron notices that Cordovin is becoming suspicious of Weiss's behaviour as she struggles to smuggle Maria onto the airship, she encourages Adrian to start his tantrum to distract everyone.
+This allows Weiss to get on board the ship without further interference.

 - Cuteness Proximity: Yang is fairly pragmatic and matter-of-fact while Weiss is serious and self-possessed.
 However, when Adrian starts trying to mimic Jaune's pouting body language, both Yang and Weiss immediately start cooing over how adorable he is.